xqwen/qtl_pipeline/guideline.md

 ## Step 2: data preparation

 After standard QC and pre-processing steps, the genotype-phenotype information of each gene should be organized into a single text file.
 The file format is explained in [here](https://github.com/xqwen/dap/wiki/Case-study:-multi-SNP-fine-mapping#genotype-phenotype-data-file-required).
-The formatted genotype-phenotype data files for 11,837 genes in GEUVADIS TSI samples can be downloaded from [here](http://www-personal.umich.edu/~xwen/download/qtl_example/geuv.tsi.eqtl.sbams.tgz).
+The formatted genotype-phenotype data files for 11,837 genes in GEUVADIS TSI samples, ```geuv.tsi.eqtl.sbams.tgz```, can be downloaded from [here](http://www-personal.umich.edu/~xwen/download/qtl_example/geuv.tsi.eqtl.sbams.tgz).

 The illustrated analysis also utilizes SNP and gene position information.
-The SNP position file can be downloaded from [here](http://www-personal.umich.edu/~xwen/download/qtl_example/geuv.snp.map.gz).
-The Gene position file can be downloaded from [here](http://www-personal.umich.edu/~xwen/download/qtl_example/geuv.gene.map.gz).
+The SNP position file, ```geuv.snp.map.gz```, can be downloaded from [here](http://www-personal.umich.edu/~xwen/download/qtl_example/geuv.snp.map.gz).
+The Gene position file, ```geuv.gene.map.gz```, can be downloaded from [here](http://www-personal.umich.edu/~xwen/download/qtl_example/geuv.gene.map.gz).

 ## Step 3: set up working directory